 Describe your plans for dissemination, presentation, documentation, or sharing of data, results, samples, physical collections, and other products and how they will follow ENRTF Acknowledgement Requirements and Guidelines.
 Copies of Stewardship Plans are provided to local DNR managers and used by the landowner with other agencies and programs.
-Workshops and field days will be listed on the SNA Website, and advertised locally via mailings and flyer postings.
 U.S. mailings, social media, email, and newsletters will be created and distributed to prairie landowners as part of the Prairie Landowner Network.
-Acknowledgement of the ENRTF will be included in all project communications and outreach as laid out in the "ENRTF Acknowledgement Requirements and Guidelines" document.
+The Prairie Landowner Handbook will be available on the DNR website allowing direct hyperlinks to additional supporting information.